oicleevan/stylisbot/README.md

 Requires nodejs, and the `tmi.js` and `say` modules.

-To use with any account, change the `username` and `oauth` json objects to those of the account you want to log in with.
+To use with any account, change the `username` json object to that of the account you want to log in with.

+**For the sake of security, you must include the oauth in the command line arguments to log in.

-When they're installed, `node .` in the directory.
+When they're installed, `node . {account oauth}` in the root directory.

 ## credit